 The whole Life of Fred series (now includes 18 books!- including 4 answer keys), which takes the student from learning about fractions up through two years of college calculus and a year of college statistics, is $415.
 And the books are Smyth-sewn hardbacks----not workbooks----printed on acid-free paper that can be used by all the kids and grandkids.

 The latest Life of Fred Books are: Pre-Algebra 1 with Biology! and Pre-Algebra 2 with Economics!
 I am so looking forward to doing these two this year with my boys!

-You can buy Life of Fred Books here at ztwist Books.
+You can buy Life of Fred Books here.